IBM/infra-to-app-with-landing-zone/docs/part2/30-add-apache.md

 To run the Terraform module in your local environment, follow these steps.

-1. Clone the repository locally with the following Git command.
-Skip this step if done in the [Executing the landing zone with a JSON definition](#/./part2/20-custom-module?id=executing-the-landing-zone-with-a-json-definition):
+1. Clone the repository locally with the following Git command, unless you cloned it in the previous step ([Executing the landing zone with a JSON definition](#/./part2/20-custom-module?id=executing-the-landing-zone-with-a-json-definition)):

     ```sh
     git clone https://github.com/IBM/infra-to-app-with-landing-zone